Skip to main content

 Who May Be Eligible (Plain English)

 Who May Qualify: 1.
 Provision of signed and dated willing to sign a consent form form.
 2. Stated willingness to comply with all study procedures and availability for the duration of the study.
-3. Adult (\> age 18) inpatients in the SCI care units with neurogenic bladders or outpatients in the SCI care clinics.
-4. ASB with E. coli present in a quantity of ≥ 104 CFU/mL).
+3. Adult (\> age 18) with a diagnosis of Spinal Cord Injury/Disease (SCI/D) and neurogenic bladder.
+Eligible participants may include inpatients in the SCI care unit or outpatients receiving care at participating sites, regardless of the underlying cause of SCI (e.g., trauma, tumors or demyelinating).
+4. ASB with E. coli present in a quantity of ≥ 104 CFU/mL.
 5. Require an indwelling (transurethral or suprapubic) or intermittent catheterization for bladder drainage.
 6. Women of childbearing potential and men with female partners of childbearing potential must use two forms of effective contraception during the study and for two weeks afterwards.
-7. Participant will be hospitalized during the 7 days of treatment or will be willing to come into clinic to receive the first dose of IP and training (of participant and/or caregiver) on how to instill the IP into the bladder.
+7. Participant will be hospitalized during the 7 days of treatment or will be willing to attend clinic visits either (a) daily for the 7 days of treatment, or (b) on Day 1 and Day 7 of dosing.
+On Day 1, the participant will receive in-person training on instillation of the IP into the bladder.
 Who Should NOT Join This Trial: 1.
 Unable to provide willing to sign a consent form for themselves.
 2. Received a new antibiotic expected to kill the Gram-negative organisms in the urine between initial enrollment urine culture and the time of randomization.
 3. History of neutropenia, defined by ANC \< 1000 per µL within 6 months prior to screening.
 4. History of organ transplantation.
-5. Presence of a surgically-modified bladder, except for a repaired ruptured bladder.
+5. Presence of a surgically modified bladder, except for a repaired ruptured bladder.
 6. HIV with a CD4 count \< 200 cells per µL.
 7. Unstable vital signs (e.g., fever, hypotension) ...See full criteria on ClinicalTrials.gov Always talk to your doctor about whether this trial is right for you.

 Original Eligibility Criteria